jactor-rises/jactor-persistence/README.md

 ### What is this repository for?

 The main purpose is to learn about programming microservices using Kotlin, (with REST and spring JPA).
-I also use GitHub to get a deeper understanding of continuous integration/DevOps using GitHub workflow/actions, gradle, and docker running integration testing with cucumber.
+I also use GitHub to get a deeper understanding of continuous integration/DevOps using GitHub workflow/actions and gradle. integration testing with cucumber.

 This project is a microservice dealing with persistence to a database using JPA (java persistence api) via